Sample Property Intelligence Snapshot

 Start with your inspection report

-Upload your inspection report, set your owner goal, and begin building a living intelligence profile for your income property.
+Upload your inspection report, choose purchase review or living asset mode, and begin building a living intelligence profile for your income property.